GdR3born/Kali/README.md

 <img width="2560" height="1440" alt="Banner_logo" src="https://github.com/user-attachments/assets/1a4de613-24ec-4217-8e8e-b5b6608b7a46" />

+This is a living breathing document that is constantly changing so if you see anything wrong feel free to reach out and suggest fixes.
 # 🔍 Automated Vulnerability Scanner

 This Python script automates several vulnerability and enumeration scans for a given target using popular tools like **Nmap**, **Nikto**, **SSLScan**, **BloodHound**, **BEEF**, and **Uniscan**.